gdkrmr/mcp-git-course/src/mcp_git_course/resources/lessons/02_basic-git-workflows/02_tracking-changes.md

    - "Fixed bug"
    - "Fixed bug in user authentication that caused login failures for new users"
 3. Why should commits be small and focused on a single change?
+4. Practical
+    - Create a file named `REAMDE.md` and add some text.
+    - stage the file and commit it to the repository.
+    - What is the output of `git log`?
+    - What is the output of `git diff HEAD..HEAD~`

 ## Additional Resources
 - [Git Official Documentation: git status](https://git-scm.com/docs/git-status)